Motivating Your Adolescent to Perform

 Parents cannot reward, push, or punish an adolescent into becoming intrinsically motivated, but sometimes they can encourage self-motivation by opening up an exposure or creating a circumstance that stimulates self-interest.
 Then they must refrain from taking any ownership of its development.

-Or consider the example of the "full time" college student who receives a failure and an incomplete most every semester and so is taking forever to finish his degree, receiving full financial support from parents while he is taking his social time.
+Or consider the example of the "full time" college student who receives a failing grade and an incomplete grade almost every semester and so is taking forever to finish his degree, receiving full financial support from parents while taking his time.
 In this case, parents make him an offer.
 "Starting the next semester in which you enroll, if you want to continue college you will need to pay that tuition yourself, and then we will reimburse you at the end for any of the full load of classes you pass and complete.
 This way earning a college degree will be more up to you."
 Sometimes shifting responsibility to the adolescent can stimulate intrinsic motivation, and sometimes not.

 When it comes to performance, there are reasons that parents strive to motivate their adolescent and want the adolescent to motivate herself.
 Consider just a few: to develop operating capacity, to build confidence, to increase discipline, to create a record of accomplishment, to invest in personal growth, to create future options, and to get a sense of potential that can be fulfilled.

-This is why parents consider adolescent apathy the enemy of ambition and why they step in when they see motivation lacking.
-"It's like seeing him give upon himself.
-If he doesn't try and try hard he'll never find out what he's capable of!"
+This is why parents consider adolescent apathy the enemy of ambition and step in when they see motivation lacking.
+"It's like seeing him give up on himself.
+If he doesn't try and try hard he'll never find out what he's capable of."

-What parents often fail to understand, however, is the protective role that apathy can sometimes play in the adolescent's life.
+What parents often fail to understand, however, is the protective role that apathy can sometimes play in an adolescent's life.
 Protect against what?
 The answer is, protect against the risks of caring and commitment.
-A young person stated his ambivalence about ambition well.
-"Suppose I give it my all and don't do that good?
+One young person stated his ambivalence about ambition well: "Suppose I give it my all and don't do that good?
 Do I really want to discover that?
 It feels safer just to get by."